ionic-team/stencil-site/src/docs-md/guides/handling-arrays.md

+---
+title: Handling arrays and objects
+description: Stencil has a number of add-ons that you can use with the build process.
+contributors:
+  - jthoms1
+---
 # Handling arrays and objects

 Stencil components update when props or state on a component change.
 For performance and simplicity, Stencil only compares references for changes, and will not re-render when data inside of an array or object changes.